 Choose between cold transfer (direct hand‑off) or warm transfer (brief context hand‑off) depending on your workflow.

-Intuz Insight:
+Intuz Recommends

 This is entirely optional, but if you’re using retrieval-augmented generation (RAG) for maintaining your knowledge base, it might be worth adding a node for Pinecone or a similar database.
 This will enable your AI agent to search your resource in real time for more precise answers.